ak7588/capstone/journal.md

 # Week 6

+It is week 6, ladies and gentlement!
+And I am finally-FINALLY done with my minimum viable capstone! :D

+Over the past 2 weeks I've finished all of the basic animation flows, illustrations, and audio narrations.
+Everything is packed into the iOS app for iPad.
+Now is the time to get feedback, refine, and improve!
+Let's gooooo

+A few concerns before the round of user-testing:
+- Do animations correspond to the illustration and narration in the book?
+- Does the sound convey the full story I am intending to tell?
+- Is the app experience / UX of the project intuitive enough?
+- Should I prepare coloring books and journaling spaces for people to participate at the end?

+A few improvements that are still pending and are more of "nice-to-have":
+- [ ] Add audio effects like folding/opening paper
+- [ ] Fix people animations and make them more defined
+- [ ] Make the transition from letters back to real world more profound
+- [ ] Print and test on laminated sheets!!!
+- [ ] And anything else that comes up in user-testing

+---

+Some of the notes this week:

 _Update:_ and...the below did not work.
 Apparently sending emails through an AR iOS app causes a whole lot of build errors outside of the editor.
 I suspect that some of the packages (pointing at MimeKit and MailKit) just don't work with iOS.
 So I am considering other participation options.
 Perhaps I should go back to the idea of paper/pen participation and just leave an option to place a custom planet at the last scene with no mail interaction.